What Size Golf Clubs Do I Need? The Complete Guide

 How To Measure Golf Clubs By Feel

-As well as using your height and the wrist-to-floor method, you can work out ‘what length of golf clubs do I need’ through your own feel for a golf club.
-The more you play, the better idea you have as to what feels good when swinging.
-You can tend to suss out that if you swing is inhibited by being bent over, the club needs to be longer, and if you are overswinging due to it being so long, the height of golf clubs must be more petite for you.
+You can tend to check out that if your swing is inhibited by being bent over, the club needs to be longer, and if you are overswinging due to it being so long, the height of golf clubs must be more petite for you.

 What Size Golf Clubs Do I Need as a Woman?